bosstwobread/Resume/README.md

 # Main Projects

 ## State street SQL Server Reporting Services 2023.5-2025.2
-- responsibility: team leader
+- Responsibility: team leader
 - Help established and maintained the complex reporting system for State Street Registry Business Unit for daily fund operations and data reconciliation
 - Manage the codebase for SQL Server reporting service project including SQLs and Reports which are used to implement complex business requirements and calculation logics, such as recursive algorithms
 ![reports](https://github.com/bosstwobread/Resume/blob/main/Resource/State%20street1.jpg "reports")

 ## Hengtian.net core architecture 2022.2-2023.4
+- Responsibility: Served as Scrum master
 - Company-level architecture, providing a fundamental framework for projects of the company
 - Based on Dapr's microservice architecture, it is encapsulated for the company's business scenarios and optimizes the development process

 ## Backend Logic Configuration Framework (Node.js/Vue) 2021.9 - 2021.12
 [git](https://github.com/bosstwobread/YFormIntelligence)
-- responsibility: Completely independent development
+- Responsibility: Completely independent development
 ### Framework Overview
 - Provides a powerful and flexible way to build complex business applications, focusing on business logic through configuration rather than coding
 - By studying the functions that can be realized by programming languages, the logic abstraction is split into technical instructions with the smallest granularity, and a low-code platform is built from the bottom up